Pratiksha2704/Myntra-/README.md

 -List of products added to the cart.
 -Options to update quantity or remove items.
 -Summary of total price and checkout button.

+Link for the Output:
+http://127.0.0.1:5500/ : this link u have to copy u are browser then it will show the output